BitBangersCode/NodeBB-Wiki/Contributor-style-guide.md

 ### Variables

-Variables should always be prefaced with the `var` keyword
+Variables should always be prefaced with the `var` keyword:

     var foo = 'bar';